101 Things to do in Lisbon

 Tours are great.
 Except when you can’t hear the guide because there are too many people in the way.
 Or when you can’t see what the guide is talking about because… well, all those people in the way.
 Wouldn’t it be great if you could avoid the crowds and explore Lisbon like a local?
 Well, you can!
 We’ve selected some of the best tours of Portugal’s capital, which range from private drives in a retro VW Beetle, to custom made packages and even a trip on a yacht with a select group of people.
 Whatever your preference (and budget), we’ve got a tour for you.
 All you have to do is pick one.

-The best hotels in Lisbon
+The best places to listen to fado in Lisbon

 Restaurants in Lisbon

-The best romantic restaurants in Lisbon
+The best seafood restaurants in Lisbon

 Where to stay in Lisbon

 That Lisbon doesn’t lack hotels, everyone knows.
 And that the number of hotels has risen considerably over the last few years – a result of the worldwide hype around our city – is also a well-known fact.
 That being said, we swooped the whole of the city’s hotel industry to bring you the best boutique hotels in Lisbon.
 Considered the rich cousin of the not-so-fancy Bed&Breakfast, boutique hotels are known for their personality and cosy environment.
 The laidback mood is designed to make guests feel at home, and these certainly knew how to do it.
 Recommended: The best Lisbon attractions

 The menu at Tartine has everything you need for the perfect brunch: fresh juices, cappuccinos and hot chocolates, eggs seven different ways, toast, pancakes, waffles, croissants and yoghurts.
 But there is also a set brunch for those who dislike the do-it-yourself approach, including a bread basket, hot drinks, granola with organic yoghurt, and more.